The Cheetah Girls 2

-Its premiere received the highest ratings of all Disney Channel Movies at its time, a total of over 8.1 million viewers, beating the premiere ratings of High School Musical (7.7 million), and beating previous highest-rated DCOM record holder, Cadet Kelly (7.8 million), as well as becoming the highest-rated Cheetah Girls film in the trilogy.
-The film is the eighth-highest-rated Disney Channel Original Movie of all time and was the highest-rated Disney Channel Original Movie of 2006.
-This is the last film in the series to star Raven-Symoné.
+The film's premiere received the highest ratings of all Disney Channel Movies at its time, a total of over 8.1 million viewers, beating the previous record holder, Cadet Kelly (7.8 million).
+The Cheetah Girls 2 is also the highest-rated film of The Cheetah Girls trilogy.
+The Cheetah Girls 2 was the highest-rated Disney Channel Original Movie of 2006 and, as of 2024, is the joint-eighth-highest-rated Disney Channel Original Movie of all time.
+The Cheetah Girls 2 was also the last The Cheetah Girls film to feature Raven-Symoné.